JonJagger/cyber-dojo/readme.txt

 << < > >> buttons the server will stay on the same file if it continues to
 have a diff.
 If it cannot do this (because the file has been renamed or deleted or has not changed) the server will open the file with the most changes.
-When a file is initially opened it autoscroll to that file's first diff-chunk.
+When a file is initially opened it autoscrolls to that file's first diff-chunk.
 Reclicking on the filename auto-scrolls to the next diff-chunk in the file Clicking the red no-of-lines-deleted button (to the right of the filename) will toggle the deleted lines on/off for that file's diff.